bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/symbol.md

 -----------

 [`Symbol()`](symbol/symbol)
 Creates a new `Symbol` object.
-It is incomplete as a constructor because it does not support the syntax “`new Symbol()`”.
+It is incomplete as a constructor because it does not support the syntax "`new Symbol()`”.

 Static properties
 -----------------